- Jennifer S Weizer, MD

-Glaucoma is a group of eye diseases traditionally characterized by elevated intraocular pressure (IOP).
-However, glaucoma is more accurately defined as an optic neuropathy and may not always be associated with elevated IOP.
+Glaucoma is a group of eye diseases traditionally characterized by increased intraocular pressure (IOP).
+However, glaucoma is more accurately defined as an optic neuropathy and may not always be associated with increased IOP.
 Angle-closure glaucoma is characterized by narrowing or closure of the anterior chamber angle.

 Glaucoma is defined as an optic neuropathy involving a characteristic atrophy of the optic nerve head, often accompanied with typical visual field defects .
-Examination of a glaucomatous optic nerve reveals "cupping", which looks like a "hollowing out" of the optic nerve head (picture 1).
-Glaucoma is typically, though not always, associated with elevated intraocular pressure.
+Examination of a glaucomatous optic nerve reveals "cupping," which looks like a "hollowing out" of the optic nerve head (picture 1).
+Glaucoma is often, though not always, associated with increased intraocular pressure (IOP).

 Angle-closure glaucoma is divided into two main groups:To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: